grace-anderson/team-profile-generator/README.md

 ## Installation
 * You need a [GitHub](https://github.com/) account to access the code
-* Install the Team Member generator by forking the [team profile generator GitHub repository](https://github.com/grace-anderson/team-profile-generator) and then cloning the fork to your local repository.
+* Install the Team Profile Generator by forking the [team profile generator GitHub repository](https://github.com/grace-anderson/team-profile-generator) and then cloning the fork to your local repository.
 * Then use your favourite command line tool (e.g. Visual Studio) to cd into the app folder.
-* Install the necessary packages `npm install`
+* Install the necessary packages: `npm i`  ("i" for install)
-* Run the app on the command line `node index.js`
+* Run the app on the command line: `node index.js`

 ## Usage
+* Watch this [video](https://drive.google.com/file/d/1sZfav2MEzx4o1VpuHwFeVEkxEFWzGHkk/view?usp=sharing) for instructions to run unit tests and generate the team roster webpage.
-* Watch this TODO [video](https://drive.google.com/file/d/15Pljiea03gQkiEsWdFbSY-if3CEJi5Oj/view?usp=sharing) for instructions and a demonstration of the application's functionality
+* Watch this [video](https://drive.google.com/file/d/1E4A8J9sGbh03yh-SlnRoJ1F83QLEUQNg/view?usp=sharing) for full instructions, including explanation of the unit tests, and a demonstration of the application's functionality
 * See [screenshots](#screenshots) below depicting more of the application's functionality
-* You can also find sample of the generated HTML file in this repo TODO ([README-sample.md](readme-generator/README-sample.md)) created using the Generator
+* You can also find sample of the generated HTML file in this repo: ([./sample/index.html](./sample/index.html)) created using the Generator
 * After creating your initial team profile, you may return to the generator to recreate the profile as employees change or when a new roster is needed.
 * You may contribute to the [Team Profile Generator project](https://github.com/grace-anderson/team-profile-generator) following the Contribution Guidelines below.